Fairblock/fairyring/x/fairyring/specs/03_state.md

-# PEP States
+# KeyShare States

 ## KVStore

-State in PEP module is defined by its KVStore.
+State in KeyShare module is defined by its KVStore.
 This KVStore has five prefixes:

 - AggregatedKeyShareKeyPrefix
 - AggregatedKeyShareLengthPrefix